Actions against Japanese Dolphin Hunt

 Spoiling the Appetite for Dolphin Meat

-In 2009, OceanCare and the EIA issued a report "Poisonous Policies", informing the Japanese government and Japanese embassies around the world about the scandal and demanded that the meat of whales and dolphins be taken off the market or, at least, provided with a health warning.
+In 2009, OceanCare and EIA issued the report "Poisonous Policies", informing the Japanese government and Japanese embassies around the world about the scandal and demanded that the whale and dolphin meat be removed from the market or, at least, provided with a health warning.
 The appeal went unheeded.
-The poisonous "delicacy" is still being sold in Japan and even served in school canteens and retirement homes.
+The poisonous "delicacy" continued to be sold in Japan and even served in school canteens and retirement homes.

-OceanCare has joined forces with renowned organisations* in “the Toxic Team” which warns consumers against the health risks.
+OceanCare joined forces with renowned organisations* in “the Toxic Team” to warn consumers against the health risks.
 OceanCare has launched, together with Pro Wildlife, an online database which solely incorporates scientific publications.
 The database www.toxic-menu.org is designed for decision makers, scientists, human health authorities as well as the concerned public in whaling nations.
 The site shows relevant data as to the level of toxic substances in whale meat as well as associated contamination levels in consumers including human related health risks.

-The falling demand for dolphin meat takes away the economic incentive for the drive hunt in Taiji.
-While the mortality rate in 2008 was at almost 1,800 animals, by the end of 2012, the number dropped to around 400 dolphins.
+The falling demand for dolphin meat is diminishing part of the economic incentive for the drive hunt in Taiji.
+While almost 1,800 animals were killed in 2008, the number dropped to around 751 dolphins in the hunting season 2014/15.
 The strategy (to drive down demand) is working.
+OceanCare is also keeping at it with regard to live catches.

 Raise your Voice for the Dolphins